 ii.
 Organic manure helps to improve the structure of the soil by building the particles of coarse texture soil together.

 iii.
-Mineralization of human adds to the nutrients to the soil
+Mineralization of humans adds to nutrients to the soil

 iv.
 It reduces rapid soil temperature fluctuations.
-As a result of its dark colour, humans easily absorb heat during the day and loses it slowly at night.
+As a result of its dark colour, humans easily absorb heat during the day and lose it slowly at night.

 v.
 Organic manure helps to conserve moisture and prevent evaporation from the soil